LukasMurdock/LukasMurdock.github.io/_posts/2020-12-14-average-day.md

 tags: annual
 ---

 ## 2020
 We’re gonna start this and hopefully not forget about it.

+**(Edit)** after getting this idea I’ve decided on making some changes to this site including:
+1. Changelog
+2. Add more complete dates to data (e.g. When I finished a book)
+3. Add "Want to read" book list
+4. What I’m subscribed to (Newsletters & RSS)
+5. Sections to measure reading, writing, speaking, and exercise (What I want to optimize for)
+6. Listing "[Alive time](https://fs.blog/knowledge-project/robert-greene/)" — where I pushed myself to learn and act every day

 Average day in 2020 looks like checking:
 - Email